Active Directory required (for workgroups, see the Standalone Terminal Server UserLock server type).

 The required hardware for a UserLock server depends on the number of user sessions that will be protected.

-A medium-sized server should be sufficient in most cases - a server with a 2 GHz dual core CPU, 2 GB of RAM and a recent hard drive should be able to manage up to 10,000 simultaneous sessions.
+A medium-sized server should be sufficient in most cases - a server with a 2 GHz dual core CPU, 2 GB of RAM available and a recent hard drive should be able to manage up to 10,000 simultaneous sessions.
 With such a processor, UserLock can process up to 100 logon events/s.
 With such a logon rate, you can authenticate 6,000 users in one minute.
 Please note that in an organization with a very high quantity of users (for example greater than 10000) it is unlikely to have that many connections during the same minute.

 The disk space required for the installation process is 500 MB.